clickpaddle/clickceler/README.md

 - Using logic inference to reason on event data
 - Handling concurrent event inputs and queries via a server-client architecture

-It is not a production-ready system but a didactic tool to explore foundational ideas in expert systems and event management.
+It is not a production-ready system but a didactic tool to explore foundational ideas in expert systems and event or facts management.

 ## How It Works